Bixal/rapid-prototyping-with-uswds-event/README.md

-# Rapid prototyping for the web using the U.S. Web Design System
+# Rapid prototyping for the web using the U.S. Web Design System Event

-At [Bixal](https://www.bixal.com/), we believe fast cycles of prototyping and testing accelerate learning, reduce risk, and improve outcomes.
-We started a dedicated internal team to explore new processes and tools for using web-based prototyping to help our delivery teams lower the barriers to making ideas more tangible more quickly.
+This project contains the presentation material and background information for our event, "Rapid prototyping for the web using the U.S. Web Design System."

-If you're here, you'll probably be joining our event where we, the Rapid Response team, will be presenting who we are and what we're all about.
+We're making it available here for reference before, during, and after the event.

-We'll take you through a case study on how we improved the HHS OCR complaint portal assistant and then we'll walk you step-by-step on how to use our template to create your own complaint form screener.
+The presentation is built using USWDS with custom Bixal branding.
+If you're interested in this approach for your own presentations, check out our [presentation template](https://github.com/Bixal/presentation-template).

 ## What to do before the event